top of page

 • Summer (10-week program, from late May or early June to August).

-These internships provide training, mentorship, and career development to over 2000+ students annually alongside exposure to leading experts in science, engineering, finance, IT, and business.
-The internships are offered in a range of subjects and disciplines, including space science, engineering, aeronautics, technology, space microbiology, robotics, ecology, and even outreach and communications.
-During the internship, you will get to design experiments, analyze mission data, and develop innovative technologies.
+NASA’s Office of STEM Engagement offers internship opportunities at all their locations across America, accommodating both in-person and virtual formats.
+Their extensive internship database, which you can access here, allows you to filter and find opportunities for high school students.
+These internships provide training, mentorship, and career development to over 2000+ students annually, alongside exposure to science, engineering, finance, IT, and business experts.
+The internships are offered in a range of subjects, including space science, engineering, aeronautics, technology, space microbiology, robotics, ecology, and outreach and communications.
+During the internship, you will design experiments, analyze mission data, and help develop innovative technologies.

 Location: Redmond, WA | Atlanta, GA.